Prosecutors allege fraud, kickbacks and murder-for-hire plot

 The house was raided by federal agents on Dec.
 5, drawing attention from local media outlets.

-Federal prosecutors now are trying to seize assets including the mansion, four Mercedes Benz sedans and artwork worth $2.6 million.
+Federal prosecutors now are trying to seize assets including the mansion, four Mercedes-Benz sedans and artwork worth $2.6 million.

 Teyf, his wife and Alexey Timofeev each face multiple counts of money laundering.
 Timofeev had helped run the Illinois company used in laundering money and was involved in transferring money between accounts, according to the indictment.

-Note: This story has been corrected to show that federal authorities sent the news release Wednesday, not Thursday.